Visiting Sabah, in Malaysia? Read how I liked Sabah, the Malaysian Borneo, during my first visit!

 My First Introduction to Sabah, Malaysia

-While previously backpacking in Kuala Lumpur, I came across a few locals and expats alike telling me how the Malaysian Borneo is not only less bustling and comparatively greener but is also far more welcoming.
-It may be because of the Peninsular Malaysia a big, busy and a popular place while Borneo is still pretty unknown and ‘few-friends-good-friends’ like.
+While previously backpacking in Kuala Lumpur, I came across a few locals and expats alike telling me how Malaysian Borneo is not only less bustling and comparatively greener but is also far more welcoming.
+It may be because Peninsular Malaysia is a big, busy and popular place while Borneo is still pretty unknown and ‘few-friends-good-friends’ like.

 And that’s exactly how I perceived it during my quick 6-day (sadly very less, I know!) travel around Kota Kinabalu in Sabah.
 As soon as our flight landed at Kota Kinabalu, I developed a sense of liking towards it.
-A small airport perfectly beautified with surrounding hills in the background seemed like an ideal place I wanted to be at.
+A small airport perfectly beautified with surrounding hills in the background seemed like an ideal place I wanted to be.
 Later as I escaped the airport and with that, continued my way into Kota Kinabalu my love for Sabah only intensified.

-Kota Kinabalu’s modern hip vibe, a beautiful harbor, and amazing nightlife make it one of the most orderly and enjoyable cities I have ever visited in Southeast Asia.
+Kota Kinabalu’s modern hip vibe, beautiful harbour, and amazing nightlife make it one of the most orderly and enjoyable cities I have ever visited in Southeast Asia.
 It felt more like a younger cousin of Hong Kong (minus the crowd of course) than a confusing sibling of Kuala Lumpur.
 All in all, Kota Kinabalu, and whatever little of Sabah I explored felt safe, assuring, value for money and more inviting than I earlier thought.

 And speaking of local people, and the feeling of travelling or holidaying in Sabah, be rest assured that you will only be taking home some happy memories.

 Sabah For Its People

 Since I quit my job to travel in 2016, I’ve visited over 20 countries, often staying in one place for weeks in an attempt to understand local culture and people.
 And during all this time, I have developed a fair understanding of the subject.